-IPRO ESRD Networks are tasked by the Centers for Medicare and Medicaid Services (CMS) to collaborate with 30% of the dialysis facilities in the Network service area to support the efforts of increasing the rates of patients dialyzing at home.
+IPRO ESRD Network of the South Atlantic is tasked by the Centers for Medicare and Medicaid Services (CMS) to collaborate with 30% of the dialysis facilities in the Network service area to support the efforts of increasing the rates of patients dialyzing at home.

 Home dialysis modalities are underutilized in the USA with only 8% of the dialysis patients undergoing renal replacement therapy at home versus 92% being treated with center hemodialysis.

-As a result, the following AIM with a 5-year target has been set by the Centers for Medicare and Medicaid Services (CMS) to guide national health promotion and management to improve the health of all people in the United States living with ESRD: by 2023, to increase the number of ESRD patients dialyzing at home to 16% from the 2016 national average of 12%.
+As a result, a 5-year target goal has been set by the Centers for Medicare and Medicaid Services (CMS) to guide national health promotion and management to improve the health of all people in the United States living with ESRD: by 2023, increase the number of ESRD patients dialyzing at home to 16% from the 2016 national average of 12%.

 The intent of the Home Dialysis QIA is to promote referral to home dialysis modalities, identify and mitigate the barriers to timely referral, and determine the steps patients and providers can take to improve referral patterns.
 The Networks shall increase the number of patients on a home modality by participating in the ESRD NCC Home Dialysis LAN, and assisting dialysis facilities in the implementation of interventions to support patients through the process of training to dialyze at home.

 Facilities were selected and notified of their participation in January 2018.
 The Network will collaborate and assist dialysis facilities with implementing interventions.
 Facilities will be notified in October 2018 if they have met the goal to graduate or will continue in the project during the next option year.
 Facilities not meeting goal should continue to implement interventions and strategies regardless of the measurement period to maximize their ability to graduate in future years.